IMOD Library libifft

 whose X dimension is nxp + 2. brray is for working storage and must be

-dimensioned to at least (nxp + 2) * nzp.
-The direction of the
+dimensioned to at least (nxp + 2) * nzp when using IMOD FFT routines but is not

-transform is determined by idirp:
+needed with FFTW.
+The direction of the transform is determined by idirp:

 0 forward transform

-1 inverse transform (for sake of completeness)
+1 or -1 inverse transform

 The origin of the transform is at the first point.
 The Y coordinate of the

-transform progresses from Y = 0 on the first line, to Y = nyp / 2 - 1 on
+transform progresses from Y = 0 on the first line, to Y = (nyp - 1) / 2 on

 the middle line, then from -nyp / 2 on the next line up, to -1 on the